-A Discrete Collocation Technique using the Thin Plate Splines for Solving a Certain Class of Integro-Differential Equations Arising in Biology Models
+A Discrete Collocation Technique Using the Thin Plate Splines for Solving a Certain Class of Integro-Differential Equations Arising in Biology Models

 Abstract

-The primary motivation of the current article is to study an approximate algorithm to solve a type of Volterra integro-differential equations involving nonlinearterms.
+The primary motivation of the current article is to study an approximate algorithm to solve a type of Volterra integro-differential equations involving nonlinear terms.
 These integro-differential equations have been utilized to simulate several realistic modeling arising in biological sciences, for example, the growth model of the toxins’ cumulative effects on a population residing in a closed system.
 Thin plate splines (TPSs), known as a subclass of radial basis functions (RBFs) independent of the shape parameter, create an efficient scheme to interpolate a function.
 Due to this desirable property, we use the discrete collocation approach with the TPS basis for estimating the solution of the mentioned integro-differential equations.
 Furthermore, the Gauss-Legendre integration formula is utilized to calculate the integrals emerging in the scheme.
 Remarkably, the algorithm of the offered approach can be comfortably performed on a PC with typical specifications derived from the simplicity of using TPSs.
 The researchers also investigate the convergence of the presented scheme.
 Some test examples including Volterra integro-differential equations are considered to make sure the veracity of the proposed scheme and the validity of the theoretical error analysis.

 Author Biographies